Blessing in disguise: Usage

 The phrase has been used in a variety of mediums.
-In 1865, a cartoon titled "Blessings in Disguise" from the American Civil War era showed Confederate states president Jefferson Davis surrounded by cities in which the Confederates had been defeated, asking whether the losses were a "blessing in disguise" that prevented the Confederate Army being stretched too thinly.
+In 1865, a cartoon titled "Blessings in Disguise" from the American Civil War era showed Confederate President Jefferson Davis surrounded by cities in which the Confederate States had been defeated.
+It asked whether the losses were a "blessing in disguise" that prevented the Confederate Army being stretched too thinly.
 A Chinese folk tale tells of how an injury saved a man's life by preventing him from being killed in battle.
 The phrase is expressed in the words An Zhi Fei Fu.
 In 1900, The British Medical Journal commented on a number of cases where an assault or injury inadvertently led to the curing of a medical condition, describing them as surgical blessings in disguise.

 In the modern era, the phrase has been used as the title of multiple books, such as the novel of that name by Danielle Steel (2019), songs by Michael McDonald, Michael Martin Murphy and others, and as the name of a charity.

 Related phrases

 Related phrases are "count your blessings", meaning to be grateful for the good things that have happened to you and not spending time regretting the bad, and a "mixed blessing", meaning something that has good and bad aspects.

+The phrase "burnt toast theory" refers to a mindset that suggests that minor time-consuming inconveniences, such as burning and remaking toast before traveling to work, could avoid greater harm or lead to other positive outcomes.
+In January 2024, the phrase was popularized on TikTok in relation to the Alaska Airlines Flight 1282 accident that month: the two seats next to a door plug that blew out of the plane were unoccupied, supposedly because those passengers missed their flight.
+However, those seats were not actually assigned.